Address: ExCeL London, Royal Victoria Dock, 1 Western Gateway, Royal Docks, London E16 1XL, United Kingdom

 Circuit type: Temporary street course

 The final circuit layout will be subject to revision and homologation, but will feature a significant portion indoors, with the remainder hugging the side of the building next to the River Thames.
-Access to the interior of the exhibition hall is via access ramps, which should add another twist to proceedings - provided the maps released by Formula E are to be believed.
+Access to the interior of the exhibition hall is via access ramps, which should add another twist to proceedings.

 Other features of the circuit include what looks to be a very tight series of switchback hairpins on the northern side of the track, while at its eastern fringe it skirts around the Double Tree by Hilton Hotel and through a car park before disappearing back inside the ExCeL building.